Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please note that anonymous reports are not accepted

 It is the intent of the City of El Monte to affirmatively further the policies of the Fair Housing Act and the American Disabilities Act.
 If you have any questions about your rights as a tenant, contact Housing Division.

 Valley Vista Services17445 E. Railroad StreetCity of Industry, CA 91748

 The trash rates are:

 Bulky item pick ups take place on trash day.
-Contact Valley Vista Services at least one day in advance to schedule a pick up.
+Contact Valley Vista Services at least 24 hours in advance to schedule a pick up.

 Residents are billed quarterly.
 Businesses are billed monthly.